ArmanceL/Data_Analytics_Project/README.md

 Project’s title :
 # Soil analysis on 3 different mountain ranges

-This project consists of using machine learning tools and different soil features to predict the type of mountain among 3 different mountains – Sierra de Guaderrama, Central Pyrenees and Central Andes – the firsts two are located in Spain while the last one is located in Chile.
+Our goal is to answer our customer's questions about the presence of grooves in the cylinder at some point during the printing process that ruining his products.

+- Explanation of the printing process : First, an engraved copper cylinder is rotated in a bath of ink.
+The excess ink is removed and the paper is pressed against the inked image.
+Then, the engraved image is removed from the cylinder once the job is complete.
+Finally, the cylinder in re-used.

+- Problematic : Presence of grooves in the cylinders that prevent the printing process from working properly.

+- Our goal : Identify anomalies during the printing process in order to reduce or eliminate these banding defects.

 # Project structure
 It is divided in 6 files:
-- 'intro.Rmd' contains the introduction of our project
+- 'Intro.Rmd' contains the introduction of our project
 - 'data.Rmd' contains a first overview of the data and the data cleaning
-- 'eda.Rmd' contains the exploratory data analysis of the cleaned dataset
+- 'EDA.Rmd' contains the exploratory data analysis of the cleaned dataset
-- 'analysis.Rmd' contains the analysis of our project.
+- 'Analysis.Rmd' contains the analysis of our project.
-  We proceeded to the splitting of the dataset into training and test sets, we balanced the training set and performed several models on it.
+  We proceeded to the splitting of the dataset into training and test sets.
-  The models used are : Neural Network, K-Nearest Neighbour, Naïve Bayes and Random Forest.
+  The models used are : Neural Network, K-Nearest Neighbour, Naïve Bayes, Random Forest, SVM, Logistic Regression.
-  We also proceeded too a bootstraping method and the replication on some models after bootrstraping.
-  There, we also performed some clustering methods.
   Finally we analysed the scores on each models to determine the best one.
-- 'concl.Rmd' contains the conclusion and limitations of our project
+- 'concl.Rmd' contains the conclusion, the limitations and the futur work of our project
 - 'report.Rmd' is used to put our different parts of the project together.

 # Use our code